albanhasa/php-docker-compose/README.md

 # Known Issues with Windows 10 and WSL

 10/6/2021 - If you are using the PhpStorm and your files are in the wsl os, ie `\\wsl$\...`, you will need to start Docker Desktop after you start PhpStorm.
-If you do not, PhpStorm may hand on Indexing.
+If you do not, PhpStorm may hang on Indexing.
 This may also apply to other JetBrains products.
 You can "Exit" Docker Desktop restart PhpStorm let it finish indexing then restart Docker Desktop as well to get passed the PhpStorm hang.